wsw22000/python-api-challenge/README.md

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-Utilized what's been learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+In this exercise, utilized what's been learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

 While the answer seems fundamental - it gets hotter - this project utilized data to **prove** it?